jdriesch/CMS_xycorr/README.md

 ### a) Configuration of the setup

-In the data directory, create a subdirectory with a unique name for the epoch of data under investigation.
-Then create a file called `datasets.json`, which contains the DAS names of the files you would like to investigate.
-Furthermore, this is the place for the json containing the pileup correction from the LUM POG.
-You might need to rename the name in the correctionlib file to "puweights".
-The golden lumi json needs to be placed in the `data/jsons` directory, with the path in `python/inputs/paths.py` adjusted correspondingly.
-In order to obtain a consistent set of program version, it is advised to source an LCG stack, e.g. one of those provided in `env.sh`.
+Running `. env.sh` ensures a consistent set of program versions is used.
+Furthermore it will check the availability of a VOMS proxy and copy it to a certain location in order to use it in HTCondor.
+It will also clone the latest version of the jsonpog correctionlib database in order to have the pileup weights available.
+Once the jsonpog repo is available, newer versions are not pulled automatically.
+Please make sure to do it yourself occasionally.
+In the `inputs/config` directory, you can add new eras.
+Please be sure to use a consistent nomenclature and add all necessary information, i.e. datasets, golden json, and labels.

 ### b) Collecting the data files

 Now you can run the main file using the preparation option:

-`python3 get_xy_corrs.py -Y 2022 --prep`
+`python3 get_xy_corrs.py -Y 2022_Summer22 --prep`

-This will query the files of the datasets in the `datasets.json` file and write the file lists into the file `nanoAODs.json`, which will be of use in the next step.
-You will need a valid VO CMS proxy in this step as well as the next one.
+This will query the files of the datasets in the `inputs/config/datasets.json` file and write the file lists to `inputs/nanoAODs/{year}.json`, which will be of use in the next step.

 ### c) Running the ntuple production

-The ntuple production takes the files in `nanoAODs.json`, filters out the data events fulfilling the golden lumi json, and applies a selection to the Z->mumu phase space to both data and simulation:
+The ntuple production takes the files in `inputs/nanoAODs/{year}.json`, filters out the data events fulfilling the golden lumi json, and applies a selection to the Z->mumu phase space to both data and simulation.
+The standard version will construct condor jobs and print how to start the jobs.
+You can also run locally by providing the option `-j 8` for 8 parallel processes:

-`pyhton3 get_xy_corrs.py -Y 2022 -S`
+`pyhton3 get_xy_corrs.py -Y 2022_Summer22 -S`

-The `snap_dir` path in `python/inputs/paths.py` determines the place to save the snapshots.
-You will be prompted whether to produce the snapshots locally or using HTCondor.
-In the first case, you can adjust the number of jobs with the additional option `-j 8` for the usage of multiprocessing with 8 threads.
-In the latter case, you might have to adjust the condor submit setup in the `python/tools/condor_configurizer.py` file.
-The prompt for the condor file submission will be given from the logger.

-Sometimes the snapshots will be corrupted, which will is checked after the production.
+The snapshots are automatically saved in your EOS userspace.
+You can change that in the corresponding entry in `inputs/config/paths.py`.
+Often the snapshots will be corrupted or not contain any events.
+Therefore, an automatic check is performed when running the same again.
+You will be prompted whether you wish to delete the corrupted files.
+The statistics for the calculation should suffice even if many files are corrupted.
+If all files are broken, you can check the logs in `results/condor/{version}/{year}/{dtmc}/logs/`.

 ## 2. Histograms

 The flat ntuples produced in the previous step are used to create 2d histograms of the x or y component of the missing transverse momentum against the number of reconstructed good primary vertices.
-These histograms are then saved to a root file determined in `python/inputs/paths.py`.
+These histograms are then saved to a root directory determined in `inputs/config/paths.py`.
 The arguments needed are:

-`python3 get_xy_corrs.py -Y 2022 -H -j 8`,
+`python3 get_xy_corrs.py -Y 2022_Summer22 -H -j 8`,

 where once again the option `-j 8` uses multithreading techniques, now not using the multiprocessing tool in python but rather the ROOT internal method, speeding up the histogramming process considerably.